-The other day a noble one wrote to me with a beautiful question, she said, “As most people around the world are busy shopping for gifts and/or busy increasing sales before the year-end, what do you do?
-I am asking because I am curious how you would celebrate welcoming 2013 or any “new” year.”
+The other day a noble one wrote to me with a beautiful question.
+She said, “As most people around the world are busy shopping for gifts and/or are busy increasing sales before the year-end, what do you do?
+I am asking because I am curious how you would celebrate welcoming 2013 or any ‘new’ year.”
 Some others have asked me similar questions in person.
-Before I shed light on how I celebrate, let me share my thoughts on celebration:
+Before I shed light on how I celebrate, let me share my thoughts on ‘celebration’:

 What and why do we celebrate?

-Observing occasions by throwing parties is only one type, it is in fact conditional celebration.
-If one was not so deeply programmed by the society, religion, and corporations, most would celebrate differently I believe.
-Individuals celebrate with vacations, corporations with profits, religious institutions with their traditions.
+Observing occasions by throwing parties is only one type of celebration, it is in fact conditional celebration.
+If one was not so deeply programmed by society, religion, and corporations, most would celebrate differently, I believe.
+Individuals celebrate with vacations, corporations with profits, and religious institutions with their traditions.

 The only difference is you do it using your own hard-earned money, whereas corporations and other institutions do it on your money.
 That said, they deserve their share as much as anyone else because they are working just as hard towards their own agenda.
 They have just as great a reason to celebrate upon the fulfillment of their objectives.
 A degree of irony exists naturally in this world, it is perhaps required to sustain it.

 Anyway, so, people celebrate what matters to them.
 What matters to them is not what really matters to them though, it is what they are made to believe ‘should’ matter to them.
 For example, if you are a Hindu, Diwali should matter to you, if you are a Muslim, Eid should matter to you, if you are a Christian, Christmas should matter to you.

 If you can escape the above, you are expected to celebrate other such events as New Year’s Day, Father’s Day, Mother’s Day, birthdays, anniversaries, and so forth.
 The truth is, most of our fellow human beings have been indoctrinated and programmed, they celebrate what they are wired to celebrate.